LogtalkDotOrg/logtalk3/manuals/sources/devtools/diagrams.rst

    fdp -Tsvg diagram.dot > diagram.pdf
    circo -Tsvg diagram.dot > diagram.pdf

-It’s also worth to experiment with different layouts to find the one that produces the best results (see the ``layout/1`` option described below).
+It's also worth to experiment with different layouts to find the one that produces the best results (see the ``layout/1`` option described below).

 Some output formats such as SVG support tooltips and URL links, which can be used for showing e.g. entity types, relation types, file paths, and for navigating to files and directories of files (libraries).
 See the relevant diagram options below in order to take advantage of these features.